Cursive Generator

 Cursive Writing Tools

-• • Regular ballpoint or gel pen
+• • Any ballpoint or gel pen that feels comfortable (pilot G2, Uni-ball Signo)

-• • Lined notebook paper
+• • Lined notebook paper (the lines help keep consistent slant and size)

-• • Cursive practice worksheets
+• • Cursive practice worksheets with guidelines

-Typical Investment:
+Total Investment:

 $5-20